Linear response for Sinai billiards with small holes: Coupling

 The proof of the second inequality is completely analogous with the only difference that each component of \(W_{j,\iota} \setminus \cS_{n,t}^{\bH}\) corresponds to at most two unstable curves among the family composed by \(\hat \cF_t^{n}(\bar W_{j,p,\iota})\). \end{proof}

 We are ready to compute how much mass gets decoupled for two \(\eta\)-coupled standard families because of discontinuities.
-We find that if they start sufficiently close, they lose only \(\cO(\eta^{1/2})\) mass, independently of \(n \in \bN\).
+We find that if they start sufficiently close, they lose only \(\cO(\eta^{1/2})\) mass, during all their future evolution.
 Note however that the decoupled mass has very bad regularity (how bad depends on when it decouples), so that we need to implement some scheme in order to book-keep everything.
 This is done in Section \ref{subsec:linear-scheme} and the net effect is exponential mixing.
 Recall \(\chi \in (0,1/2)\) from Lemma \ref{lem:stacking-images} and \eqref{eq:domain-holonomy} for the notation \(\hat W_{\iota}^{(n)}\).

-\begin{lemma} There exist \(C, \eta_0 >0\) and \(k_0\in \bN\) such that, for any \(\eta<\eta_0 \), \(n \in \bN\), and any two \(\eta\)-coupled regular standard family \(\cG_{\iota} = \{(p_{j}, W_{j,\iota}, \rho_{j})\}\), for each \(\iota \in \{1,2\}\),
+\begin{lemma} There exist \(C, \eta_0 >0\) and \(k_0\in \bN\) such that, for any \(\eta<\eta_0 \), \(n \in \bN\), \(t \in [0,t_0]\) and any two \(\eta\)-coupled regular standard family \(\cG_{\iota} = \{(p_{j}, W_{j,\iota}, \rho_{j})\}\), for each \(\iota \in \{1,2\}\),